MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Get-MgApplicationDelta.md

 ## SYNOPSIS
 Get newly created, updated, or deleted applications without performing a full read of the entire resource collection.
 For details, see Using delta query.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaApplicationDelta](/powershell/module/Microsoft.Graph.Beta.Applications/Get-MgBetaApplicationDelta?view=graph-powershell-beta)

 ## SYNTAX